 Beauty Avenue Las Vegas Hosts Exclusive Launch Event for MAYARI Beauty

-Clinical Esthetician and Beauty Expert Marie Matteucci unveils the MAYARI Skincare Line at the Beauty Avenue Las Vegas MGM Grand location.
+Clinical Esthetician and Beauty Expert Marie Matteucci unveils the MAYARI Skincare Line at the Beauty Avenue Las Vegas MGM Grand Hotel & Casino location.

-LAS VEGAS, NEVADA, UNITED STATES, May 2, 2024 /EINPresswire.com/ -- Beauty Avenue Las Vegas is excited to announce the launch event for MAYARI Beauty, a meticulously crafted skincare line by renowned clinical esthetician and beauty expert Marie Matteucci.
-This exclusive event will take place at Beauty Avenue's MGM Grand store on May 25 from 5 PM to 8 PM, heralding a significant moment in the local beauty industry with the official introduction of MAYARI Beauty to customers.
+LAS VEGAS, NEVADA, UNITED STATES, May 6, 2024 /EINPresswire.com/ -- Beauty Avenue Las Vegas is excited to announce the launch event for MAYARI Beauty, a meticulously crafted skincare line by renowned clinical esthetician and beauty expert Marie Matteucci.
+This exclusive event will take place at Beauty Avenue's MGM Grand Hotel & Casino store on May 25 from 5 PM to 8 PM, heralding a significant moment in the local beauty industry with the official introduction of MAYARI Beauty to customers.

 Hosted by celebrity gossip guru Perez Hilton, the event will feature special guest and MAYARI'S spokesperson Mrs. Universe 2023-2024 Ashley Tesoro, in gown and crown, adding an extra touch of elegance and allure.
 Tesoro, a distinguished beauty pageant winner, actress, and singer, is widely celebrated for her titles as Mrs. Universe 23-24 and Mrs. Nevada Universe 2023.
 She brings her beauty, charisma, and talent to the event, further enhancing the evening's ambiance.